-Citigroup Inc reported a smaller-than-expected first-quarter loss for shareholders as cost-cutting and improved investment banking and trading results helped offset red ink from consumer banking and credit cards.
+Citigroup Inc reported a smaller-than-expected first-quarter loss for shareholders as cost-cutting and improved results in investment banking and trading helped to offset red ink from consumer lending and credit cards.

 The third-largest U.S. bank on Friday joined Goldman Sachs Group Inc, JPMorgan Chase & Co and Wells Fargo & Co in signaling that massive government efforts to jump-start the ailing economy are helping boost bank earnings, though the industry's problems are far from over.

-The New York-based bank's quarterly loss available to common shareholders narrowed to $966 million, or 18 cents per share, from $5.19 billion, or $1.03, a year earlier.
-Revenue doubled to $24.79 billion.
+Citigroup's quarterly loss available to common shareholders narrowed to $966 million, or 18 cents per share, from $5.19 billion, or $1.03, a year earlier.
+Revenue for the New York-based bank doubled to $24.79 billion.

 According to Reuters Estimates, the loss was 12 cents per share before one-time items.
-Analysts on average expected a loss of 30 cents per share on revenue of $21.73 billion.
+Analysts, on average, had expected a loss of 30 cents per share on revenue of $21.73 billion.